stelligent/dromedary/README.md

 The only resources that remain and require manual deletion is the Dromedary S3 bucket.

 Builds made using the AWS Test Drive CloudFormation stack will self terminate all resources after the AliveDuration timeout.
+You will need to manually delete the CloudFormation stack.

 ### Running Locally :dromedary_camel: